d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

        y = "Budget (in Millions)")  # y-axis label
 ```

-13. Sketch the box plots created using the `R` code.
+13. Sketch the box plots created from running the `R` code above.

 \vspace{1.5in}